openspim/openspim.github.io/µOpenSPIM_µManager-configuration.md

 Our two Andor sCMOS Neo 5.5 cameras have 6.5 µm pixels and the X-OpenSPIM is equipped with 40x detection objectives (CFI Apochromat NIR 40X W, Nikon).
 Camera mounts retain a 1x magnification and there are no additional zoom optics installed into the detection axis.</br>

 Therefore we have a Image Pixel Size of 6.5 x Binning / 40 x 1 x 1, which equals a Pixel Size value of 0.1625 µm.</br>
-We don't worry about the Binning as µManager is taking this automatically into account.
+We don't worry about the Binning as µManager is taking this into account automatically.

 ## Setting up an Arduino microcontroller in µManager
 The following steps depict how an ArduinoUNO board can be configured to enable hardware-controlled triggering of two laser lines (in our case a 488 and 561 laser; see also Figure 23).